slavakoshevoi/reaction-chrome-cast/README.md

 - `GoogleCast.getCastState().then((state: 'NoDevicesAvailable' | 'NotConnected' | 'Connecting' | 'Connected' }) => { ... })`
 - `GoogleCast.getCastDevice().then((device: { id, model, name, version }) => { ... })`
 - `GoogleCast.castMedia(options)`
+- `GoogleCast.castMediaMultiple(multipleOptions)` - casting queue of files with ability replay
 - `GoogleCast.play()`
 - `GoogleCast.pause()`
 - `GoogleCast.seek(playPosition)` - jump to position in seconds from the beginning of the stream